 - 1. Backfilling technique is incorporated with gang scheduling, i.e., a limit is set for the maximum number of time slots in each scheduling round and the backfilling is applied to alleviate the blockade situation; - 2.
-Jobs are divided into classes, for instance, short, medium and long and jobs of different classes are treated differently; - A limit (usually one) is set for large jobs to run simultaneously on the same processors to obtain an average low number of time slots in a scheduling round; - 4.
-No special treatment is given to medium sized jobs; - 5.
-The normal length of time slots is set reasonable long to minimise the scheduling overhead; - 6.
-Let short jobs run immediately in the next time slot (instead of next scheduling round) to minimise their waiting time.
-If the required service time of a short job is shorter than the normal length of time slot, the time slot will be shortened as long as the short job can complete in a single time slot to reduce the average amount of idle time on each processor during the computation.
-(In our experiment the normal length of time slot may be set shorter than the service time of short jobs and then we will increase the length of the time slot for a short job such that the job can complete in a single time slot.
-In this way the performance of short jobs will not be affected greatly by changing the length of time slots.)
+The normal length of time slots is set reasonably long to minimize the scheduling overhead; - 3.
+Jobs are divided into classes, that is, short, medium and long.
+They are treated differently; - 4.
+A limit (usually one) is set for the number of large jobs to run simultaneously on the same processors to obtain an average low number of time slots in a scheduling round; - 5.
+No special treatment is given to medium sized jobs; - 6.
+Let short jobs run immediately in the next time slot (instead of next scheduling round) to minimize their waiting time.
+If the required service time of a short job is shorter than the length of a normal time slot, the time slot will be shortened as long as the short job can complete in a single time slot to reduce the average amount of idle time on each processor during the computation.
+(In our experiment the normal length of time slots may sometimes be set shorter than the service time of short jobs.
+We will then increase the length of the time slot such that the short job can complete in a single time slot.
+In this way the performance of short jobs will not be affected greatly by changing the length of time slots in our experiment.)

-4 The System and Workload
+4. The System and Workload

-The gang scheduling system for our experiment is mainly based on the job re-packing allocation strategy described in Section 2.
-In this experimental system, however, jobs can be classified into three classes, that is, short, medium and long, and in each experiment limits are set on how many time slots are allowed to be in a scheduling round and how many large jobs can run simultaneously on the same processors.
+The gang scheduling system for our experiment is mainly based on the job re-packing technique described in [16].
+However, jobs are classified into three classes, that is, short, medium and long and treated differently.
+Furthermore, in each experiment limits are set on how many time slots are allowed in a scheduling round and how many long jobs can run simultaneously on the same processors.